daden/quiz/README.md

 A few things to know about the app:

+1. If you want to see the questions all on one page, there is a setting in the app.js file to change it over.

 1. The application is backended into Firebase.
 Some interesting things were learned along the way, including the fact that AngularFire, while appealing at first look, is a PITA if you need to do anything outside the box and trying to set up tests around it was painful.
 Regular unit tests don't appear to be an option